File Submissions

 The CRDS procedure for marking files bad requires three steps:

-1. Create a clean context which does not contain any prospective bad files.
+Create a clean context which does not contain any prospective bad files.

-3. Mark the prospective bad files actually bad using Mark Bad Files.
+Mark the prospective bad files actually bad using Mark Bad Files.

-This procedure maintains the invariant that the operational pipeline context contains no known bad files.
+This procedure maintains the invariant that the latest pipeline context contains no known bad files.
 The designation as bad files does not take effect until the pipeline CRDS cache is synchronized with the server.

 Creating a clean context can be done in arbitrary ways, but the two most common ways will likely be:

-1. Submit replacement files for the bad files to create a clean context.
+Submit replacement files for the bad files to create a clean context.

-2. Use Delete References to generate a new context without the bad files.
+Use Delete References to generate a new context without the bad files.

 Marking a rules file (mapping) as bad implicitly marks all the files which refer to it as bad.
 Hence, marking a .rmap as bad will make any .imap which refers to it bad as well, and will also taint all .pmaps which refer to the bad .imaps.
 Whenever a rules file is marked bad, it becomes an error to use the containing context.